AdamRj-765/W3School-0005/README.md

 * This process of versioning our progress in the test environment is essential for us to see changes to the initial dev environments therefore the test environment should **NOT** be merged by any students.

-* However showing the progress of the web page from a beginning basic *bare-bones* index page and site files can be tracked by students if the Project Admins keep **ONLY** the branches that are labeled as `dev-...`so that the project can be observed in it's progress by accessing those branches instead of the master branch.
+* However, showing the progress of the web page from a beginning basic *bare-bones* index page and site files can be tracked by students if the Project Admins keep **ONLY** the branches that are labeled as `dev-...`so that the project can be observed in it's progress by accessing those branches instead of the master branch.

 * Those branches deal with the changes in the coding of the page and should be kept for reference because they are needed to document the progress of our understanding of HTML5 custom code development and design process through the NOTES and the site files.
 Please do **NOT** merge or delete them.

-We will start with information and notes taken from both the Video Tutorials referenced in the README.md for this project, and the [W3Schools.com's Beginner's HTML Tutorial](https://www.w3schools.com/html/default.asp) located here: `https://www.w3schools.com/html/default.asp`.
+We will start with information and notes taken from both the Video Tutorials for this project, and the [W3Schools.com's Beginner's HTML Tutorial](https://www.w3schools.com/html/default.asp) located here: `https://www.w3schools.com/html/default.asp`.
+However, there is no need to view either of these sources as the project requirements will start with the notes given in the **COURSE_NOTES** folder (see below).

 Let's get started shall we?
 Please click on this link to the first [HTML5-NOTES-PT-1.md](https://github.com/AdamRj-765/W3School-0005/blob/master/COURSE_NOTES/HTML5-NOTES-PT-1.md) after you have completed downloading and installing the required development applications listed in the [Resource Requirements](#resource-requirements) section of this page.